dannydaley/Portfolio-handlebars.js-/database.md

 The added benefit of being able to use the tables relationally was another great plus over the previous iterations of storage solution attempts such as the XML and JSON alternatives.

+SQLite3 database set up in App.js under the variable `SQLdatabase`, table setup is performed from the endpoints '/SQLDatabaseUserSetup' and '/SQLDatabaseBlogSetup'.
+Each deleting the existing table and recreating it with dummy/base data.

 FILE: "SQLdatabase"

 TABLE: `users`